Texiwill/aac-lib/vsm/README.md

 	To Download the latest Perl CLI use (to escape the wild cards):
 	./vsm.sh --dlg CLI\.\*\\.x86_64.tar.gz

+        Use of the Mark option, marks the current product suite as the favorite.
+There is only 1 favorite slot available.
+Favorites can be downloaded without traversing the menus.

    $ ./vsm.sh
    <span style="color:purple">Using the following options:</span>